-Feb.
-17 is on the school calendar as a non-attendance day for Presidents Day; however, school will be in session for HMS students.
-Also, a previously scheduled Feb.
-18 institute day with no student attendance is now a school day for all District 181 students.
+Monday was on the school calendar as a non-attendance day for Presidents Day; however, school was in session for HMS students.
+Also, a previously scheduled Tuesday institute day with no student attendance became a school day for all District 181 students.

-“We recognize that many families may have already made vacation plans around these days,” Superintendent Renee Schuster said.
+“We recognize that many families may have already made vacation plans around these days,” Superintendent Renee Schuster said while making the announcement last week.
 “HMS students not in attendance on Feb.
 17, and any students not in attendance on Feb.
 18, will have an excused absence.”

-District 181 Board members told administrators it was important to address lost instructional time, have the end of the school year end at the same time for all students, and minimize the time in school during June.
-With that in mind, administrators are working on a recommendation to bring back to the board that will cover the remaining days to be made up.
+District 181 Board members told admnistrators it was important to address lost instructional time, have the end of the school year end at the same time for all students, and minimize the time in school during June.
+With that in mnd, administrators are working on a recommendation to bring back to the board that will cover the remaining days to be made up.

 Schuster said the following possibilities are being considered: